aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Optimal Policy Tree
 -------------------

-The OptimalPolicy function is designed to discover the optimal policy tree in a computationally cheap and tractable manner.
+The OptimalPolicy class is designed to discover the optimal policy tree in a computationally cheap and tractable manner.
 While the basic logic follows `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ , the details of the programmatic implementation differ.
 For instance, in contrast to policytree, the optpoltree allows you to consider constraints regarding the maximal shares of treated observations, detail treatment costs and using different policy scores.

 Algorithmic Implementation
 -----------------------------

-The OptimalPolicy function explores the space of all viable policy trees and picks the optimal one.
+The OptimalPolicy class explores the space of all viable policy trees and picks the optimal one.
 This optimal tree maximizes the value function, computed as the sum of individual-specific policy scores, by assigning treatments to observations within terminal nodes.

 Given a fixed choice of previous partitions, the problem of finding an optimal solution simplifies to solving two subproblems: finding optimal left and right subtrees.
 Once we have reached a terminal node, we are no longer permitted to perform splits of the feature space, the treatment is chosen, which maximises the score of all observations in the respective leaf.